Forestiere Underground Gardens

 Bear in mind that this really isn't a "garden" in the true sense of the word, it is comprised of various citrus trees (as well as some exotic fruits) located in numerous underground rooms.
 His dream was to be a citrus grower and he worked tirelessly at developing techniques for caring for various types of citrus trees.
 The trees have been grafted to bear more than one kind of fruit, allowing for a larger variety to be grown throughout the space.

-After doing some map research, we had decided to take a somewhat different route to Santa Barbara, where we drove west on route 120 to Groveland and then turned south on route 49 through Mariposa.
-On the way to Mariposa, we passed through an area known as "Bear Valley" where the famous John C. Fremont used to own several gold mines.
+After doing some map research, we had decided to take a somewhat different route to Santa Barbara from the Rush Creek Lodge, ie; we drove west on route 120 to Groveland and then turned south on route 49 through Mariposa.
+On the way to Mariposa, we passed through an area known as "Bear Valley" (not the ski resort) where the famous John C. Fremont used to own several gold mines.

 Click here to read the John C. Fremont Wikipedia Page, as this person was a very successful explorer & adventurer and was intensely active in California's history.